 Brian came and laid next to me on the bed.
 He held my hand and stroked my hair.
 “You know.
 Leor’s little body is really precious.
 I wasn’t expecting that.”

 I few tears trickled down his cheeks as I nodded in agreement.

 After thirty minutes or so, the cramping died down a bit.
 I dressed and went to the living room to watch Christmas movies, keeping the heating pad on.
 My mother-in-law returned with the girls, and Brian showed her the picture he took.

 They all ended up spending the night which was a huge comfort to me and a joy for the girls.

 After two weeks, the bleeding and cramping had stopped, but my heart still aches.
-I find comfort in knowing that I will see Leor Eden Mileusnich again in Paradise with our Lord when I get there, but I still do wish for one last chance to get to hold my baby.
+I find comfort in knowing that I will see Leor Eden Mileusnich again in Paradise with our Lord when I get there, but I still do wish for one last chance to hold my baby.
 For now, I’ll continue to pray and ask God to do so for me.